anuragsharmao/FraudX-Fake-Job-Detection-System/README.md

 ### Vercel deployment steps

-1. Push your repository to GitHub.
+1. Push repository to GitHub.
 2. Import the project at [vercel.com/new](https://vercel.com/new).
 3. Set `GROQ_API_KEY` in **Project → Settings → Environment Variables**.
 4. Ensure `models/fake_job_model.pkl` is committed to the repository (or fetched from external storage on cold start).